Digital rhetoric: Online learning

-Although online learning existed previously, amidst the COVID-19 pandemic the prevalence of online learning increased.
-These online learning platforms are known as e-learning management systems (ELMS) and they allow both students and teachers access to a shared, digital space, which includes classroom resources, assignments, discussions, and social networking through direct messaging and email.
-Although socialization is a component of e-learning management systems, not all students utilize these resources, rather they focus on the lecturer as the primary resource of knowledge.
-The long-term effects of emergency online learning, which many turned to during the height of the pandemic, is ongoing; however, one study concluded that students' "motivation, self-efficacy, and cognitive engagement decreased after the transition."
+Although online learning existed previously, its prevalence increased during the COVID-19 pandemic.
+Online learning platforms are known as e-learning management systems (ELMS).
+They allow both students and teachers access to a shared, digital space which includes classroom resources, assignments, discussions, and social networking through direct messaging and email.
+Although socialization is a component of ELMS, not all students utilize these resources; rather, they focus on the lecturer as the primary resource of knowledge.
+The long-term effects of emergency online learning, which many turned to during the height of the pandemic, is ongoing; however, one study concluded that students' "motivation, self-efficacy, and cognitive engagement decreased after the transition".

 Interactive media

 Video games

 The procedural and interactive nature of video games leads them to be rich examples of procedural rhetoric.
-This rhetoric can range from games designed to bolster children's learning to challenging one's assumptions of the world around them.
+This rhetoric can range from games designed to bolster children's learning to challenging one's assumptions of their world.
 An educational video game developed for students at the University of Texas at Austin, titled Rhetorical Peaks, was made with the goal of examining rhetoric's procedural nature and to capture the constantly changing contexts of rhetoric.
-The open-ended nature of the game as well as the developer's intent on playing the game within a classroom setting encouraged collaboration among students and for them to develop their own interpretations on the game's plot based on vague clues, ultimately helping them to realize that there must be a willingness to change between lines of thought and to work within and past limits in understanding rhetoric.
+The open-ended nature of the game, as well as the developer's intent on playing the game within a classroom setting, encouraged collaboration among students and the development of individual interpretations of the game's plot based on vague clues; this ultimately helped them to realize that there must be a willingness to change between lines of thought and to work both within and beyond accepted limits in understanding rhetoric.

 In mainstream gaming, each game has its own set of language which help shape the way information is transferred between players in their community.
-With the popularization of online gaming - including games such as Call of Duty, League of Legends, and many more - players have been able to communicate with one another that creates their own rhetoric within the established world of the game, which allows players to influence and be influenced by the other gamers around them.
-Another well known game called Detroit: Become Human has another way of encouraging digital rhetoric within the gaming community.
-This decision based video game gives the player the power to create their own story that deals with gender, race, and sexuality.
-This futuristic message of a human to machine relationship caused discussion due to the difficult moral decisions being made while playing.
-At the end, there are surveys to take to see others opinions about certain decisions around the world.
+Within the realm of online gaming—which includes games such as Call of Duty or League of Legends—players can communicate with each other and create their own rhetoric within the established world of the game, which allows players to influence and be influenced by the other gamers around them.

+Podcasting

+Podcasting is another form of digital rhetoric.
+Podcasting can augment the ancient progymnasmata in ways that illuminate the relationship between rhetoric and digital sound.
+Podcasting can teach rhetorical practices through soundwriting.
+And a rhetorical pedagogy oriented around narrative nonfiction podcasting may—if it can overcome some key limitations—hold the potential to spark social change.